Kathy Hilton Officially Joins ‘The Real Housewives Of Beverly Hills’

-Kathy Hilton is officially joining the Real Housewives of Beverly Hills for Season 11, Variety reported.
+Kathy Hilton is officially joining The Real Housewives of Beverly Hills for Season 11, Variety reported.

-Hilton, who will be taping alongside her sister Kyle Richards, is expected to appear on the Bravo reality series as a “friend,” meaning she’ll occasionally appear throughout the season.
+Hilton, who will be taping alongside her sister Kyle Richards, is expected to appear on the Bravo reality series as a “friend,” meaning she’ll occasionally be featured throughout the season.
 Her other sister, Kim Richards, left the show in 2015 – after five seasons with the franchise – and has recently returned as a friend as well.

 Apart from her sisters, the socialite will be joining the remaining cast for Season 11, which includes Garcelle Beauvais, Dorit Kemsley, Erika Girardi, Lisa Rinna, and Crystal Kung Minkoff.
 The latter, who’s a new addition, is the first-ever Asian cast member to join the franchise.

-As reported by The Inquisitr, she has made guest appearances on RHOBH in the past and has been recently approached by Bravo producers to join as a “friend” of the show.
+As reported by The Inquisitr, she has made guest appearances on RHOBH in the past and had recently been approached by Bravo producers to join as a “friend.”

-Last month, Hilton reportedly confirmed that she was in negotiations with Bravo, adding that she wasn’t interested in appearing on the show full-time, Page Six reported.
+Last month, Hilton reportedly confirmed that she was in negotiations with Bravo, adding that she wasn’t interested in appearing on the show full-time, Page Six wrote.
 As a part-time cast member, she won’t have to participate in the reunion specials and other mandatory commitments.

 Fans of RHOBH didn’t wait long to react to the news on social media.
 Judging by the recent tweets, viewers seem to be excited about the new cast addition and are already speculating on what kind of drama she’ll bring.